How do solar inverters work?

 A hybrid inverter is a type of string inverter that incorporates a charge controller for managing a battery system.
 A charge controller can also be purchased as a separate unit, so a hybrid inverter gives you the convenience of an all-in-one device.
 Apart from that, it has the same characteristics as a standard string inverter.

 There are vendors that now sell solar panels that ship from the factory with integrated microinverters.
+These are called AC solar panels.
 Examples include the SunPower Equinox and the awkwardly capitalized LG NeON 2 ACe line.
 In both these cases, the inverters are actually supplied by Enphase.

 A possible advantage of this approach is lower installation costs.
-You’ll want to discuss with your installer whether they believe this would be a better or most cost-effective solution for you.
+You’ll want to discuss with your installer whether they believe this would be a more cost-effective solution for you.

 Solar inverter efficiency